jbx-protocol/juice-docs-v1/protocol/readme.md

 Welcome all curious developers to the Juicebox V2 protocol docs.

 The Juicebox protocol is a programmable treasury.
-Projects can make use of it to specify what should happen when it receives money, and under what conditions money can go out.
-You can bootstrap an open-ended tokenized project on the protocol without many rules, and add structure over time as your project and community matures.
+Projects can use it to specify how its tokens should be minted when it receives money, and under what conditions funds can be distributed to preprogrammed addresses or claimed by its community.
+These rules can evolve over funding cycles, allowing people to bootstrap an open-ended tokenized project and add structure, constraints, and incentives over time as needed.
 The protocol is light enough for a group of friends, yet powerful enough for a global network of anons sharing thousands of ETH.

 The goal of this section is for you to find any protocol related information that you're looking for.
 Whether you're auditing, developing your own JB project, creating your own JB extensions, looking for bug bounties, or just looking to learning some solidity, these docs should give you just what you're looking for.
 These docs should allow you to click around and get a real good deep dive, and should just as easily allow you to find overview information.